yousuf20/QaTest/README.md

 STEPS TO RUN THE TEST CASE

-- Download the ZIP file by going to my repository using the url https://github.com/yousuf20/QaTest.git
+- Download the ZIP file by going to my repository using the url https://github.com/yousuf20/QaTest.git OR import directly from Eclipse -> Projects from GIT option

-- Extract the zip file and import the project 'QaTest-main' into the Eclipse-> Package Explorer-> RightClick and select the import option.
+- Extract the zip file and import the project 'QaTest-master' into the Eclipse-> Package Explorer-> RightClick and select the import option.

 - After Importing the Project-> You will see below directoy structure